 Pictures and video are only accepted when the Inspectors instructs the Licensed Electrical Contractor to submit them.
 More information below...

 New measures have been introduced to allow governments and municipalities to re-purpose existing facilities, or build temporary structures, so communities can quickly meet their local needs.
 The document below addresses these Temporary Residential Facilities (TRFs) and provides a deviation to the requirements of the Ontario Electrical Safety Code (OESC) that ensures facilities maintain an acceptable level of electrical safety.

 Given the current situation with COVID-19 and its potential impact on the capacity of the health care system, the document below highlights major electrical safety requirements when using existing buildings or temporary structures for health care.

 Fees for Emergency Health Care Facilities — Mar.
 31, 2020

 Effective immediately Electrical Safety Authority is waiving all fees charged for work related to:

 - Constructing temporary emergency health care facilities using existing buildings or structures; and

 - Installing wiring for medical equipment to support patients moved from hospital to home care

-As the COVID- 19 situation continues to evolve, ESA is taking additional precautionary measures to keep the Ontario public and our employees safe.
+As the COVID- 19 situation continues to evolve, ESA is taking precautionary measures to keep the Ontario public and our employees safe.

 ESA is doing its part to support social distancing and help slow the spread of COVID-19.